 Email campaigns are a great way of driving UGC creation, and what better way to drive email engagement than through the use of UGC itself?
 If you’re looking to bolster flagging email engagement rates try a little UGC magic.
 According to Salesforce, UGC drives a 73 % increase in email click-through rates.

-UGC platforms such as Miappi allow to even embed dynamic UGC galleries into your email campaigns!
+The Miappi UGC platform even allows you to embed dynamic UGC galleries into email campaigns!

 Pairing user-generated content with ecommerce pages

 User-generated content is fast becoming essential for businesses serious about driving sales whilst reducing advertising spend.
 Studies have shown that brand engagement increases an average of 28% when people are shown a mixture of UGC and brand-owned content (Comscore).

 User-generated content and ecommerce is match-made in heaven.
 Placing UGC at crucial points in the purchase path injects trust and authenticity at the point the consumer is about to part with their cash.

 By adding social proof to their product pages in 6 different markets via a Miappi widget, Camper found a universal way to integrate consumer endorsements to encourage customers to purchase.

 The result?
 The average order value per customer was increased by 4%!

 Why Content curation and moderation is important for consumer brands

 User-generated content is hugely valuable for brands, giving them valuable, quality content for free, and helping them to increase user engagement and a sense of brand trustworthiness.

 However, with millions upon millions of pieces of content uploaded to social media each and every day, it’s obvious that most brands will find that they have simply too much content to manually sift through in order to find the best UGC.